 The COVID-19 pandemic resulted in a new trend among large organizations—instead of employing full-time workers in the office space, many companies are switching to freelancers and remote teams to handle projects and tasks.
 The practice may sound simple, efficient, and easy on paper, but the whole gig comes with its own set of niggles and headaches.

 Apart from having to deal with the scheduling nightmare of working with dozens of freelancers in different time zones, you need to take care of the legal requirements such as contracts, payments, and invoices.
+You can always use contract templates prepared by Indy.

 This is where a freelance management system comes to the rescue.
 Before we give you all the reasons to invest in a freelance management system, you need to understand what a freelance management system is in the first place.